MilesHD/intro-to-js/session-2/session-2-transcript.md

 }
 ```

-This is a similar pattern to the module pattern, the revealing module pattern.
-We define all our private and public variables and methods, and return a forzen object with properties to "reveal" our public members.
-Freezing the object makes it immutable and gives it high integrity, so other programs cannot change it from under us.
-This gives us reliabilty in our object system that their interfaces cannot be corrupted.
+In this pattern, we define all our private and public variables and methods, and return a forzen object with properties to "reveal" our public members.
+Freezing the object makes it immutable so other programs cannot change it from under us.
+This gives us integrity and reliabilty in our object system that their interfaces cannot be corrupted.

-Options object is much more flexible than named parameters.
-You don't need to change your function signature to change what arguments are passed in.
-The mtehods close over variables it needs access to
+Additionally, passing in an `options` object is more flexible than named parameters, and allows us to change our api later without changing the function signature.
+The methods close over variables it needs access to, effectivly hiding private data.
+We'll get into how that works when we discuss closure after exercise 1.

 ## Exercise 1